-The Company has two types of assets that are measured at fair value: U.S. Treasury money market funds, included in cash and cash equivalents in the accompanying Balance Sheet which are both classified as Level 1 inputs because they are valued using quoted market prices.
-U. S. Treasury money market funds had a value of \$3.6 million and \$3.3 million at December 31, 2018 and 2017, respectively
+The Company has assets that are measured at fair value: U.S. Treasury money market funds, included in cash and cash equivalents in the accompanying consolidated balance sheets, which are classified as Level 1 inputs because they are valued using quoted market prices.
+U.S. Treasury money market funds had a value of \$4.4 million and \$3.6 million at December 31, 2019 and 2018, respectively.

 Cash in banks, trade accounts receivable, short-term borrowings, trade accounts payable and accrued liabilities are carried at cost, which approximates fair value due to the short-term maturity of these instruments.
-The fair value of the Company's borrowings under its long-term debt obligations is approximately \$0.2 million higher than its carrying value based on borrowing rates for similar instruments.
-The fair value of the Company's revolving line of credit approximates carrying amount, as the obligations bear interest at the revolving credit rate.
+The fair value of the Company's borrowings under its long-term debt obligations is approximately \$0.4 million higher than its carrying value based on borrowing rates for similar instruments.
+The fair value of the Company's revolving line of credit approximates carrying amount, as the obligations bear interest at the revolving credit rate